klahnakoski/mo-streams/README.md

 # More Streams

-Can code be more elegant with method chaining?
+Can Python code be more elegant with method chaining?

 ## Overview

-There are two types of "streams" in this library, both are lazy:
+There are two families of "streams" in this library, both are lazy:

 1. `ByteStream` - a traditional stream of bytes intended to pipe bytes through various byte transformers, like compression, encoding and encyrption.
 2. `ObjectStream`: An iterator/generator with a number of useful methods.